Examples of my work for Mixing can be found in the Audio Player at the bottom of the site.

 Get in touch and let me give your music the incredible mix it deserves.

 How to prepare tracks for Mixing?

-I require each individual recorded component/audio channel to be exported/rendered as a separate WAV file with all effects, EQ, Compression or other processing removed.
+I require each individual recorded component/audio channel to be exported/rendered as a separate WAV file.
 Please also ensure each audio channel is not peaking any higher than –

 Please ensure all exported WAV files start at the same point (from zero) and end at the end of the track.
 Even if the recorded sound is at the end of the track, export that entire track from the start so when I load them in here at the studio, all the tracks align correctly.